domiac/MilkyWayManagement/README.md

 # MilkyWayManagement

 ## Current state DELETE LATER WHEN FINE TUNING:
 MilkyWayManagement is in a good state.
 The Main functions are working well.
 The Database needs some tweaking for example if a user is trying to create a same named user it increments the running id without creating the user.
 This might create problems with overhang in larger projects.
 Need to fix the admin feature registration feature.
 And finish the fund simulation.
 Then the program is finished.
+To create an admin user when registering use create .env where ADMIN_KEY = admin1234

 ## AI in this project